 The horses were each cast in 3 sections, which were welded together and then a patina applied using heat, blowtorches and chemicals requiring 4 tonnes of oil and gas.
 Their finished coat is a glorious rich tone that, when hit by the sun, brings the horses to life and reveals the astonishing skill of Mackie’s work.

 In 2016, Hamish Mackie was awarded the Public Monuments and Sculpture Association’s Marsh Award for Excellence in Public Fountains for the Goodman’s Fields Horses commission.

 Each life and a quarter size horse is available individually as a limited edition of six.
-Limited edition exact scale replicas can be found in the sculpture section.
+Limited edition exact scale smaller sculptures can be found in the sculpture section.
 For further details please contact Hamish.